-John 1:1 is an important verse in the dispute about the deity of Christ.
-Some view this verse as the clearest declaration of His deity.
+John 1:1 is an important verse in the controversy over the deity of Christ.
+Some regard this verse as the clearest declaration of His deity.

 This article serves as an introduction to the series of articles on the translation of John 1:1.
-The dispute over the translation of John 1:1 centers on the lack of the definite article (the) before the word GOD (THEOS) in John 1:1c.
+The dispute over the translation of John 1:1 centers on the lack of the definite article (the) before the word theos (god) in John 1:1c.
 Some see this omission as grounds for an indefinite translation: “the Word was a god.”
 This article discusses the following:

 ● Alternative translations of John 1:1c;